Spacetime geometry of spin, polarization, and wavefunction collapse: Simultaneity of preparation and measurement

+In this article we introduce the idea that the fundamental source of quantum phenomena is that clocks in the same inertial frame may tick at different rates.
+Specifically, we propose that time does not advance in a quantum system undergoing unitary evolution.
+Consequently, \textit{the preparation and measurement of a quantum system are simultaneous events.} This simultaneity is then the origin of quantum nonlocality.
+Our aim here is to make this idea precise, both mathematically and physically, by modifying the geometry of classical general relativity.

+The spacetime model we will introduce produces many of the standard features of quantum theory, but does not reproduce quantum theory exactly.
+In particular, we model quantum phenomena not with Hilbert spaces, but with \textit{degenerate} spacetime metrics obtained from our new notion of simultaneity.
+We will show that such metrics yield a composite model of electrons and photons, as well as ($\psi$-epistemic ontological models of) spin, polarization, and their wavefunction collapse.
+In companion articles we reproduce photon path superposition and entanglement using this framework \cite{B7}, and extend our composite model of electrons and photons introduced here to all standard model particles \cite{B1,B2}.

-Finally, we note that the original motivation for the development of nonnoetherian geometry arose from string theory: the vacuum moduli spaces of certain non-superconformal quiver gauge theories, called brane tilings, initially had no concrete geometric description, other than to say they were nonnoetherian schemes.
-Nonnoetherian geometry, in terms of depictions and geometric height, was then developed to provide such a description \cite{B2}.
-However, in this article we apply nonnoetherian geometry directly to general relativity.\\ \\ \textbf{Notation:} Tensors labeled with upper and lower indices $a,b, \ldots$ represent covector and vector slots respectively in Penrose's abstract index notation (so $v^a \in V$ and $v_a \in V^*$), and tensors labeled with indices $\mu, \nu, \ldots$ denote components with respect to a coordinate basis.
-Given a curve $\beta: I \to \tilde{M}$, we often denote its image $\beta(I)$ also by $\beta$.
-We use natural units $\hbar = c = G = 1$, and the signature $(-,+,+,+)$ unless stated otherwise.
+We remark that the original motivation for the development of this new geometry, which we call `nonnoetherian geometry', arose from brane tilings in string theory (e.g., \cite{B6, F-W}).\footnote{A `brane tiling' (or `dimer model') is a directed graph that embeds in a torus with certain conditions.
+Associated to a brane tiling is a quiver gauge theory whose vacuum moduli space is either a toric algebraic variety (in which case the brane tiling is said to be `consistent' and the gauge theory is superconformal; see e.g., \cite{Br,D,DHP}) or a nonnoetherian scheme \cite{B3} (in which case the brane tiling is `inconsistent' and the gauge theory is not superconformal).
+The former gauge theories are stable, the latter are unstable, and both are physically allowed; in M-theory the two kinds of theories are on an equal footing.
+It had always been assumed, however, that nonnoetherian schemes do not admit concrete geometric descriptions---something that can be visualized---but rather are only abstract constructions.
+With the aim of a geometric picture for the nonnoetherian moduli spaces, the author introduced nonnoetherian algebraic geometry as the geometry of algebraic varieties with positive dimensional `smeared-out' points \cite{B4,B5}.
+Under this new framework, the moduli space of an inconsistent brane tiling admits an honest geometric description as a toric algebraic variety with an embedded curve or surface that is identified as a single closed point \cite{B6}.} However, here we apply nonnoetherian geometry directly to general relativity.\\ \\ \textbf{Notation:} Tensors labeled with upper and lower indices $a,b, \ldots$ represent covector and vector slots respectively in Penrose's abstract index notation (so $v^a \in V$ and $v_a \in V^*$), and tensors labeled with indices $\mu, \nu, \ldots$ denote components with respect to a coordinate basis.
+We denote the tangent space of a manifold $M$ at $p \in M$ by $M_p := T_pM$ and its (vector space) dimension by $\dim M_p$.
+Given a curve $\beta: I \to M$, we will often denote its image $\beta(I)$ also by $\beta$.
+We use natural units, $c = 1$, and the signature $(+,-,-,-)$ throughout.